coursera/dataduct/docs/config.rst

    true.
 -  ``HOOKS_BASE_PATH``: Path prefix for the hooks directory.
 For more information, see Hooks.
--  ``slack``: Configuration for posting messages on slack whenever a pipeline is run
 -  ``Tags``: Tags to be added to the pipeline.
 The first key is the Tag to be used, the second key is the type.
 If the type is string the value is passed directly.
 If the type is variable then it looks up